I know I do. We all have issues with authority, “the man,” or management.

 - What role do you see management playing in those rules?

 - How does your manager respond to you when you question or challenge the rules?

-- In what ways has your manager been able to change or adjust the rules?
+- How has your manager been able to change or adjust the rules?

-This is an important concept in the world of organization development, teams, and managerial-leadership…Understanding how different people view rules and managements role in the rules informs our work ethic and idea of control over our work.
+This is an important concept in organization development, teams, and managerial-leadership…Understanding how different people view rules and management’s role in the rules informs our work ethic and the idea of control over our work.